 Palm Springs Day Trip Includes Flowers and Art

-Ready for a trip out of Coachella Valley?
+Ready for Palm Springs day trip?
 Well, here's one I recently took and highly recommend.
 Plan a trip to The Flower Fields in Carlsbad, California.
 Then take the road less traveled home through Fallbrook, California.

 A little over 100 miles from Palm Springs, The Flower Fields of Carlsbad have started to bloom.
-Through Mother's Day, approximately 50 acres of ranunculus are blooming and thriving on the slanting hill located less than five minutes from the Pacific Ocean.
+Through Mother's Day, approximately 50 acres of ranunculus bloom and thrive on the slanting hill less than five minutes from the Pacific Ocean.

 Be sure to get your tickets online, for no tickets are sold at the gate.
 You will also be asked what entry time you want.
 My suggestion is to arrive early for two reasons: